Skip to Content

 Cumulative Savings 4.9% 13.8% 12.6% 11.3% 25.1%

-Exhibit A shows medical savings broken out by type and by calendar quarter for 2001.
+The table shows medical savings broken out by type and by calendar quarter for 2001.
 Most claim payers can probably show more meaningful breakouts, like savings by type and by state or by location for multi-location employers.
 This gives the employer an indication where usage of network providers is high and where it could increase savings by improving network utilization.
 The claim payer may even be able to provide a report showing the employer's "hit rate" on the network.
 This would show the percentage of payments from providers in the network versus those out of the network.
 The report would demonstrate how much additional savings are possible by more fully utilizing the provider network.

-The statement in Exhibit A appears to show an impressive savings rate of 25.1 percent for the year, but this requires more scrutiny.
+The statement in the table appears to show an impressive savings rate of 25.1 percent for the year, but this requires more scrutiny.
 The first thing the employer, Ajax Manufacturing, would need to know is if the stated savings are gross savings or savings net of charges for bill reductions.
 If the savings are gross, the report shows how much the employer saved prior to compensating its claims payer and networks.
 If the claim payer's fee for bill reductions is 25 percent of savings, and the report shows gross savings, Ajax would need to subtract the claim payer's fees to arrive at the true savings rate.
 In this case, the rate would be a mediocre 18.8 percent (25.1 percent total savings - (25 percent x 25.1 percent) savings fee = 18.8 percent net savings).

 Ajax would also need to evaluate the type of "savings" reported because some are more real than others.
 The first column identifies savings from identifying duplicate bills.
 This is the total of all bills entered into the claim payer's system that were duplicates of bills already paid.
 For instance, an emergency room may send a bill for $150 the day after a service is provided and then send a statement showing the same charges 10 days later.
 The claim payer's system will identify the duplicate and will not pay it.
 The amount not paid on the duplicate invoice is treated as a "savings."
 Of course, it is not a savings because it was never owed in the first place and avoiding duplicate payments for the same service has always been a basic claim service.
 Although most claim payers show duplicates on savings reports, they do not charge the employer a fee for them and should not.
 Still, employers should discount stated savings for the amount of duplicate bills.